Understanding connecting to external data

 Selecting special processing by connection string

-- QuickBooksTypeDatabasesConnectionStringElements - The value must uniquely match a portion of the connection string for the dropdown menu or database schema lookup.
+- QuickBooksTypeDatabasesConnectionStringElements - The value must uniquely match any portion of the connection string used for the dropdown menu or database schema lookup.

 Example QuickBooks and BrandXDb setup